raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 ### Crazy golf

-What you will need to do for a crazy golf project:
+What you need to do for a crazy golf project:
 + Have a target or destination for the ball (or robot) to get to
 + Code your obstacle to move in a way that makes getting past possible, but not too easy